-Locally editing the deployable architecture stack definition
+Editing the deployable architecture stack definition locally

-Using the console to create the stack definition in a project
+Using the console to create the stack definition

-In a project, your stack definition is created automatically when you stack deployable architectures together and define stack variables.
+In a project, your stack definition is created automatically when you stack deployable architectures together and define variables.
 Using the console to stack deployable architectures and define stack variables provides the following benefits:

 - Since the stack definition is created automatically based on the selections in the console, information like version locator IDs of member deployable architectures is accurate and updated automatically.